emyu10/bit-mic/Java Programming/Revision.md

     - In Java, things like objects, classes and varibles provide this usability without necessarily knowing the underlying implementation of these things.

 2. **Encapsulation**
-    - Prventing direct access to properties or fields of an object;
+    - Preventing direct access to properties or fields of an object;
     - and providing access to these properties through public methods.
     - A simple analogy to this can be explained using a person.
 We cannot go into his body and directly change how angry or how happy he is.
 But we use a public method (like talking to him) to change his mood.